How to Run a Snapshot-Based Airdrop on Solana

 Common mistakes

 - Announcing the snapshot in advance.
-Inflates the list and creates the sybils you then have to filter.
+Inflates the list and creates the fake accounts you then have to filter.

-- Not blocklisting CEX wallets.
+- Not blocklisting exchange wallets.
 Tokens land in the exchange's spot wallet rather than reaching any user.

 - Stuffing too many transfers per transaction.
-Solana's transaction size limit (1232 bytes) caps the count; the tool batches automatically, but hand-rolling will hit this fast.
+Solana's transaction size limit caps the count.
+The tool batches automatically, but hand-rolling will hit this fast.

 - Sender wallet runs out of fee SOL.
-Budget rough transfer count × per-tx fee, plus a buffer.
+Budget rough transfer count times per-transaction fee, plus a buffer.

 For more launch and token mechanics writeups, the Solana guides category covers adjacent topics, and the Solana tagged posts page collects related deep-dives.

-A snapshot airdrop, planned well, is a 4-5 hour job: one hour on eligibility, thirty minutes on the snapshot, one hour on filtering, one hour on math, one hour on distribution, plus some retry cleanup.
-A cheap trade for not living through the chaos of an open claim.
+A snapshot airdrop, planned well, is a 4-5 hour job.
+One hour on eligibility, thirty minutes on the snapshot, one hour on filtering, one hour on math, one hour on distribution, plus some retry cleanup at the end.
+A cheap trade compared to living through the chaos of an open claim window.